-Introduction to Data Science and Artificial Intelligence using 『eStat』 and R
+Introduction to Data Science and Artificial Intelligence using 『eStat』, R, and Python

-This book introduces data science and artificial intelligence using 『eStat』 and R.
+This book introduces data science and artificial intelligence using 『eStat』, R and Python.

 Author Preface